kaushalJ2904/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/readme.md

 ***

 ## Business Task
-Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
+Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favorite.

 ***